BONSAI: protecting our coastline against climate change

-The Northern European Interreg project BONSAI focuses on strengthening coastal zones, flood defenses, and estuaries.
-Seventeen partners from four countries are collaborating on solutions to better protect the coast against extreme weather conditions.
+The Northern European Interreg project BONSAI focuses on strengthening coastal zones, flood defences, and estuaries.
+Seventeen partners from four countries work together on solutions to better protect the coast against extreme weather conditions.

 What is BONSAI?

 BONSAI stands for Boosting flood resilience in estuarine systems anticipating shifting climate zones.
-It is an international project in which Belgium, the Netherlands, Germany, and France are collaborating from January 1, 2025, to June 30, 2029.
+It is an international project in which Belgium, the Netherlands, Germany, and France work together from 1 January 2025 to 30 June 2029.
 The aim is to ultimately apply the results and best practices in all four countries.

 What is an estuary?